ebjorntvedt-csgroup/documentation-test-project/docs/latexpdf.md

 # PDF generation

-This page describes how to generate the documentation as a pdf document.
+This page describes different solutions for how to generate the documentation as a pdf document.

+## Default Sphinx builder

 Sphinx provides a [LaTeX](https://www.sphinx-doc.org/en/master/usage/builders/index.html#sphinx.builders.latex.LaTeXBuilder) builder that allows generating a pdf document from the documentation.